linux-credentials/credentialsd/ARCHITECTURE.md

 ### `credentialsd/src/webauthn.rs`

 Types and functions needed to repackage requests from and responses to JSON-strings according to the [WebAuthn spec](webauthn-3).

-With one notable deviation from the spec: Since we use JSON strings for requests and responses, raw binary fields need to be base64url-encoded strings.
-It is the responsibility of the application using this service to de/construct the field accordingly.
+There is one notable deviation from the spec: since we use JSON strings for requests and responses, raw binary fields need to be base64url-encoded strings.
+(See the note on [D-Bus/JSON serialization][dbus-json-serialization] in the API docs.)
+It is the responsibility of the application using this service to de-/construct the field accordingly.

 Re-exports many types from `libwebauthn`.

 [webauthn-3]: https://www.w3.org/TR/webauthn-3
+[dbus-json-serialization]: /doc/api.md#d-busjson-serialization

 ### `credentialsd/tests`